- Safeguarding Policy

 Designated Safeguarding Officer Lead and Officer for Isle Listen

-The Designated Safeguarding Officer will act as the professional leads within Isle Listen for safeguarding and child and adult protection matters.
+The Designated Safeguarding Lead and Officer will act as the professional leads within Isle Listen for safeguarding and child and adult protection matters.
 They are responsible for developing and improving policy, procedure and practice in relation to safeguarding across the organisation and ensuring that robust systems are in place to monitor practice.
-They will take responsibility for the initial response to all Isle Listen safeguarding enquiries and liaise with Social Services and the Adult Protection Team. and should have expertise in abuse and neglect, as well as local Isle of Man arrangements for safeguarding children and adults at risk.
+They will take responsibility for the initial response to all Isle Listen safeguarding enquiries and liaise with Social Services and the Adult Protection Team.
+They should have expertise in abuse and neglect, as well as local Isle of Man arrangements for safeguarding children and adults at risk.

 Human Resources Manager for Isle Listen

 The Human Resources Manager is responsible for ensuring that all staff: